Kay Through 12. Chapter One.

 Oh , and she was just naturally doorman-stunningly beautiful in a city of glamour.
 A cab driver ran into the back of a delivery truck the first week we were here.
 He was staring at mom in the rear-view mirror as I sat beside her in the back seat.
 A load of ice and a tuna carcass slid right onto the hood.
 The whole cab instantly smelled of fish.
 I wanted to be cold, headless, and gutted right then, too.

 My father held another half-a-dozen degrees and worked for agency-without-a-name.
 He spent most of his time on bio-mechanical engineering and the pursuit of the perfect cup of coffee.
-Moving to New York was his idea.
-The apartment came with dual laboratories.
-That was tough to find in any real estate market.
+Moving to

 My special ability in this family of chronic over-achievers lay in my super identity : Invisible Girl.
 I didn’t need a secret identity to hide behind.
 With a family like mine, I was pretty much Invisible Girl full time.
 Except for the holiday picture we sent friends, I barely existed.